A Harder-Narasimhan theory for Kisin modules: HN-theory applied to flat Kisin modules

 \subsection{Deformation theory}

-As suggested above, the main case of interest in when we have a flat Kisin module $\fM$, and we study $\fM/p^n\fM$ for $n \geq 1$ deforming $\fM/p\fM$.
-In this paragraph, we will give a brief indication of what can be said about deformations of a $p$-torsion Kisin module to an $A$-Kisin module for general $A$.
+The main case of interest is when we have a flat Kisin module $\fM$, and we study $\fM/p^n\fM$ for $n \geq 1$ deforming $\fM/p\fM$.
+In this section, we will give a brief indication of what can be said about deformations of a $p$-torsion Kisin module to an $A$-Kisin module for general $A$.
 Afterward we will focus only on the case $A = \bZ_p/p^n$.

 Let $A$ be a local Artinian $\bZ_p$-algebra with residue field $A/\fm_A \cong \bF$, a finite extension of $\bF_p$.
 Recall that $\Mod_{\fS_A}^\phz$ refers to the category of $A$-Kisin modules $(\fM_A, \phi_{\fM_A})$, and the underlying $\fS_A$-module $\fM_A$ is projective of constant rank. \begin{defn} Let $\fM_\bF \in \Mod_{\fS_\F}^\phz$.
 A \emph{deformation} of $\fM_\bF$ to $A$ is an $A$-Kisin module $\fM_A \in \Mod_{\fS_A}^\phz$ such that there is a $\Mod_{\fS_\bF}^\phz$-isomorphism $\fM_A \otimes_A \bF \simeq \fM_\bF$. \end{defn}